marko-js/marko/README.md

 </async-fragment>
 ```

-For more details, please see [https://github.com/raptorjs3/raptor-taglib-async](https://github.com/raptorjs3/raptor-taglib-async).
+For more details, please see [https://github.com/raptorjs3/marko-taglib-async](https://github.com/raptorjs3/marko-taglib-async).

 ## Layout Taglib

-Raptor Templates provides a `layout` taglib to support separating out layout from content.
+Marko provides a `layout` taglib to support separating out layout from content.
 The usage of of the `layout` taglib is shown in the sample code below:

-_default-layout.rhtml:_
+_default-layout.marko:_

 ```html
 <!doctype html>